Elanlum/voice-assistant/README.md

 * Show current time based on current location
 * Better location definition, not based on ip request
 * Packaging of the application to something (probably app)
+* Add console input for login, password, token input for services and store them in cache

 ### Developing notes: